Thank you.

 You'll be able to do Chinese calligraphy or Tai Chi or whatever it is the teacher is teaching.

-When my Tibetan Buddhist teachers,
+With my Tibetan Buddhist teachers.

 There's a certain form.

-You had to do prostrations.
+You had to do prostrations,

-These were all very useful.
+And these are all very useful.

-These were all forms.
+These are all forms,

 And the point of it is the teacher has a form and you learn the teacher's form.

-And if you can do the form as well as the teacher does,
+And if you can do the form,

-Then you've become a master of that form.
+And you've become a master of that form.

 Satsang is not like that.